 - Easy Sign- Up: One benefit for those with low attention spans is that once you connect Bumble through Facebook and allow your location to be visible, your profile is ready to start matching.
 Not all information is autoformatted, however, and you should still fill in the rest of your profile.

 - Photo verification: Users can optionally verify photos with a selfie imitating a specific gesture (users are shown 1 gesture out of 100 possible).
 Though this doesn’t guarantee a user is safe to meet privately, it does help profiles seem more authentic. http://thebeehive.bumble.com/bumbleblog/2016/9/26/the-end-of-catfishing-introducing-photo-verification

-- Backtrack: Shaking one’s phone let’s a user backtrack on a mistaken match (if it is a mistaken ‘no’, ‘yes’ swipes can’t be undone).
-On Tinder one has to pay to do so.
-Bumble offers this same feature for free (3 backtracks which refill after 3 hours).
+- Backtrack: Shaking one’s phone lets a user backtrack on a mistaken match (if it is a mistaken ‘no’, ‘yes’ swipes can’t be undone).
+On Tinder, one has to pay to do so.
+Bumble offers this same feature for free (3 backtracks that refill after 3 hours).
 The actual shaking motion can be kind of difficult, so put your all into it.

 - Time Flies: 24 hours to reply is not a large window of time.
 If you are okay paying a monthly fee to have membership on the app, you can receive extra time reply to expired matches.
 If you are strictly looking for free dating, you will have to check the app frequently.

 - Female Messaging First: Though many men talk positively about the concept of women messaging first, as it takes the pressure off, it does put male users in the backseat.
 For men who, because of lackluster profiles or not prioritizing posting pics, etc. don’t receive much attention on the app, this can be frustrating.